5 signs your parent may need more support at home

-How to Arrange Home Care in the UK (Step-by-Step Guide)
+How to arrange home care in the UK (step-by-step guide)

 How do you arrange home care in the UK?
 You can arrange home care in two ways: Privately (self-funded) – you contact a care provider directly Through your local council – following a needs and financial assessment Both options lead to personalised support at home, but the process differs slightly.
 What is home care?
 Home […]

-When does an elderly person need home care?
 An older person may need home care when daily tasks, safety, or health begin to decline, or when they struggle to manage independently at home.
 The NHS advises families to look for changes in routine, mobility, nutrition, and wellbeing.
-1. Changes in hygiene or home cleanliness A […]
+1. Changes in hygiene or home cleanliness A noticeable decline in cleanliness can be an early […]

 Home care in the UK typically costs between £20 and £35 per hour, depending on your location and the level of care required.
 If you qualify for support, your local council may help cover some or all of the cost following a needs and financial assessment.
 What is home care?
 Home care (also known as […]